Plugin-contrib/bundlesize-webpack-plugin/README.md

 - [ ] To implement the logo and make the looks better

 - [ ] To suggest optmizations **MicroPlugin List**

    - [ ] read the config and check whether the splitchunk is implemented or not

    - [ ] Minify plugin

    - [ ] Codespliting suggestion

-- [ ] Typescript Migration